• Skip to primary navigation

 What Do the Amish Believe About Jesus Christ?

 As stated, the Amish people believe that Jesus came to die for our sins.
 They believe in Him as Saviour and Lord.
+However, the sad thing is that most of them are trusting in their works for salvation.

 Although they believe Jesus died for their sins, they do not understand the truth about being born again.
 They don't understand that we are saved by Grace through Faith alone.
 (Ephesians 2:8&9)